 Notes

-*Make your own oat flour for this recipe by placing 2 cups whole rolled oats in a blender and blending until coarse flour forms.
-You can also purchase pre-made oat flour at many grocery stores and natural food markets or online.
+You can make your own oat flour by placing 2 cups whole rolled oats in a blender and blending until coarse flour forms.
+Or you can purchase pre-made oat flour at many grocery stores and natural food markets or online.
 If you are gluten-free be sure to buy oats that are specifically labeled gluten-free.

 Nutrition Information: